michaelrsweet/htmldoc/trunk/README.txt

     Linux is a registered trademark of Linus Torvalds.

-    MacOS is a registered trademark of Apple Computer, Inc.
+    Mac OS is a registered trademark of Apple Inc.

     Microsoft and Windows are registered trademarks of Microsoft Corporation.